nearform/web-ai-demo/README.md

 ## Models

 Every picker in this repo — the spikes and the unified demo — follows one policy:
-Gemma 4 where the runtime can run it, never Gemma 3 or earlier (licence), the latest Qwen that has a browser-sized variant, at least one model that fits an iPhone, and language models only.
+Gemma 4 where the runtime can run it, never Gemma 3 or earlier (license), the latest Qwen that has a browser-sized variant, at least one model that fits an iPhone, and language models only.
 [MODELS.md](MODELS.md) has the rules, the per-runtime selections with byte-exact sizes, and the two GGUF naming traps that